 On the funding side, you can make lump sum deposits, or set up recurring deposits, or a combination of both.
 Recurring deposits can be either monthly or weekly.

-American Express Personal Savings offers certificates of deposit with terms ranging from six months to 60 months.
+American Express National Bank offers certificates of deposit with terms ranging from six months to 60 months.

 Interest is compounded daily, and is credited to your CD account on a monthly basis.
 You have four options as to exactly where the interest will go: